GSA/federal-website-index/README.md

 * Use the OMB list of agency and bureau codes to match and add website agency and bureau codes.
 * Remove websites that contain [certain strings of character](https://github.com/GSA/federal-website-index/blob/main/criteria/ignore-list.csv) that we've found almost always indicate a non-public website, such as `admin.` or `staging.`.

+A more detailed description of the process [can be found here](https://github.com/GSA/federal-website-index/blob/main/process/index-creation.md).

 ## Major Datasets

 * [List of Federal .Gov Domains](https://github.com/GSA/federal-website-index/blob/main/source-data/dotgov-registry-federal.md)